bknowles/chef-fundamentals/guides/prerequisites.md

-# Prerequisites
+# Student Prerequisites

-This guide describes requirements that students should meet in order to get the most out of Chef Fundamentals.
+This guide describes requirements that students should meet in order to get the most out of Just Enough Chef.

 ## General